kdprkr/WardsWizard/SequenceFiles/description.md

-Directory to store sequence and quality files.
+Directory to store the sequence and quality files.